sam-grant/ReadNTup/README.md

 # ReadNTup

+**NOTE: refer to the run1-paper branch for recent updates!

 **The purpose of this repository is the read in data/simulation in the form of ROOT Ntuples and output analysis level histograms.**

 - The core of each directory is a `Plotter.C`, a `Plotter.h`, a `Makefile`, and `submit.sh`/`run.sh` scripts.